 About the School

-The Shires is made up of three sites all within a 15-minute drive of one another.
-The sites consist of two Special Educational Needs (SEN) Schools and 3 Residential homes.
-We help care for and support 33 young people aged 11-19 and 8 young adults who have been diagnosed with Autism and may have accompanying learning disabilities, behavioural problems or medical conditions.
+The Shires consists of four sites all within a 15 minute drive of one another.
+The Shires at Stretton is Special Educational Needs (SEN) School and Residential home within the Acorn Education and Care and Outcomes First Group – the UK’s Largest, Independent Children’s Services group.
+We cater for young people aged 11-19 who have been diagnosed with Autism and may have accompanying learning disabilities, behavioural problems or medical conditions.